 There was a shell that was consuming a lot of resources, but this time, my mission-critical application 586 was not affected because Unravel was configured, in this case, to terminate the rogue application.

 Now, Unravel has rich features around, as I mentioned, workload management where you can… This is the Workload Management UI, you can specify policies for understanding and employing best practices for your applications like understanding and enforcing SLAs, and then taking charge of SLAs and contention of the cluster where Unravel brings in all the telemetry information and it can employ your business policies to enforce them.
 So, with that, I’m going to wrap up the demo and come back to the presentation.

 So today, in the entire demo, I showed you how Unravel gives you a single pane of glass across all applications.
 And, in particular, we looked at the entire lifecycle of machine learning applications, we looked at a supervised learning application, we looked at an unsupervised learning application.

 I showed you how it can go from understanding performance, understanding correctness, debugging the application, to how if there are problems in the application, Unravel gives you quick troubleshooting as well as recommendations on how to fix a problem, as well as it has this entire workload management capabilities to help you enforce SLAs and be in control of the reliability of all your applications.

 And once again, a quick reminder that we have an entire webinar series that is already taking shape as well as more to come.
-But, from any type of applications, be it your ETL or business intelligence applications, or the streaming and real-time applications, or your AI and machine learning applications, all the challenges involved in operationalizing the big data applications.
+But, from any type of applications, be it your ETL or business intelligence applications, or the streaming and real-time applications, or your AI and machine learning applications, all the challenges involved in operationalizing the modern data stack applications.

 With that, I’m going to take a pause for questions.
 Thank you.